-Liability InsuranceCompare Car Insurance Rates in 3 Easy Steps
+Liability InsuranceCompare Car Insurance Rates in 3 Steps

-Liability insurance helps pay for the costs associated with bodily injuries or property damage that you're found to be legally responsible (or liable) for causing to third-parties.
+Liability insurance helps pay for the costs associated with bodily injuries or property damage that you're found to be legally responsible (or liable) for causing to another person.
 It doesn't cover the costs of your own injuries or the expenses incurred to your own property.

 All states require you to have some sort of financial responsibility coverage in order to drive a vehicle within their boundaries.
 Some states insist you meet this requirement through auto liability insurance.
 Others give you the option of bypassing liability insurance if you can provide proof you have enough financial resources to handle the minimum standard set by the state.
 Depending on your state, you may have to post a bond.

 Your liability insurance generally applies to vehicles you own, as well as vehicles you drive with the owner's permission.

 Of course, you can buy an auto insurance policy that doesn't include liability protection; you can just have it for collision, comprehensive, uninsured motorist protection, or other forms of coverage.

 Still, though, for most drivers, liability insurance is the simplest way to meet any financial responsibility requirements imposed by their state.

 If you live in a state that doesn't force you to carry auto liability coverage in order to drive, you might be tempted to try to meet the financial responsibility standards by some other manner.